 For this reason, it doesn't feel different from the hard plastic of the Nexus 5, although you won't find the soft touch coating of the black Nexus 5 here.
 It's more of an egg shell texture.

 There are three Nexus 5X colors again, but this time it's Carbon Black, Quartz White and Ice Blue, doing away with red.
 All three come with a black front, however.
 You won't find an all-white Nexus 5X.

-This makes my white Nexus 5X review unit look like a delicious ice cream sandwich more than a phone.
+The black-and-white combination makes my white Nexus 5X review unit look like a delicious ice cream sandwich more than a phone.
 While not as stylish as Motorola's curved Moto X design, it's mostly flat and functional.

 In fact, the only glaringly impractical design choices here are the power button and volume rocker located on the right side.
 They're small, feel cheap and the power button isn't riveted.

 That's a design choice I appreciate in recent phones like the Moto X Style and Nexus 6P.
 At night, it's easier to tell a power button accent with rigids from a smooth volume rocker.